abid-devsnest/twemoji/README.md

 Mozilla distributes it's own builds of this font.
-However, these are in a font-format designed by Adobe and Mozilla, which basically only work on Windows, Firefox and some very rare applications.
+However, these are in a font-format designed by Adobe and Mozilla, which basically only work on Windows, Firefox and some rare applications.
 Major toolkits like Qt and GTK do not support them.

 # Patches